 Steps to check BITSAT 2020 result

-4. The online Scorecard for BITS 2020 will appear on the screen.
+4. The online Scorecard for BITSAT 2020 will appear on the screen

 Steps to check BITSAT 2020 result in case candidate forgets Application Number

 In a situation wherein a candidate forgets his/her BITSAT application number, there is no need to worry because candidates have an option through which they can check their BITSAT result 2020.
 The required steps are mentioned below:

 1. Click on the link stating – "Forgot Application Number or Password"